thriveweb/deking-new/content/services/single-service.md

-      Brisbane residents who live in a Queenslander style home prefer the look of Spotted Gum or some sort of Australian Mixed species.
+      Brisbane residents who live in a Queenslander style home prefer the look of Spotted Gum or some type of Australian Mixed species.
 This type of decking is more rustic with natural gum lines for character.
     podImage: /images/uploads/11.jpg
     podLink: ''